British Air Transport (painting)

 British Air Transport – The Pioneering Days 1919–1934 is an 8.44 m-long mural by William Kempster depicting, from left to right, a chronological sequence of events in the history of British aviation on the London to Paris route starting on the left with Hounslow Heath Aerodrome in 1919 and finishing on the right at Croydon Aerodrome (now Airport House) in 1931.
 The most recent aircraft shown is the Short L.17 Scylla of 1934.

 The painting was commissioned by the British Airports Authority in 1969 to mark the opening of Heathrow Terminal 1, London, where it was displayed until 2015.
 It was sold in 2016 and in 2018, the Maas Gallery loaned it to the Historic Croydon Airport Trust to be displayed in the original booking hall of Croydon Airport.

 History

 The painting was commissioned by the British Airports Authority in 1969 to mark the opening of Heathrow Terminal 1, London.
 It is of oil paint and tempera on three plywood panels of 1.55 metres in height and totalling 8.44 m in length.
 A number of the photographs used to plan the painting were supplied by the Flight photographic library.

-It was unveiled at Heathrow's Terminal One on 17 April 1969 by Prince Philip, in the presence of Queen Elizabeth II.
+The painting was unveiled at Heathrow's Terminal One on 17 April 1969 by Prince Philip, in the presence of Queen Elizabeth II.
 From 1969 to 2015, it remained on display at the Terminal before being sold by Roseberys of London for £3,800 in 2016.
 In 2018, it was loaned by the Maas Gallery to the Historic Croydon Airport Trust to be displayed in the original Croydon Airport (now Airport House) booking hall.